CiMon-Capstone-Project/Mobile-Development/README.md

   - Cloud Computing: The authentication APIs provided by Cloud Computing are used for forum, detection, blog, and other related functionalities.
   - Retrofit to retrieve API response and integrate it into the app, allowing seamless synchronization of data between the local Room database and remote servers for a consistent user experience.
   - Glide as image loading and caching library for efficient handling of images in your application.
+  - Network Response to keep track on user's network activity
+  - Media Player to give splash screen sound effect and animation when entering application
   - uCrop Yalantis to crop an image based on respective resolution
   - TFLite to implement embedded machine learning model
   - Gemini API to implement chatbot feature utilizing Gemini AI